 Hormonal Therapy for Uterine (Endometrial) Cancer

 Hormones are chemical signals that help the body work well.
-They can also make certain cancers grow faster and spread farther.
-Hormonal therapy is used in cancer treatment to control cancer growth.
+They can also make some cancers grow faster and spread.
+These hormonal therapies are used to control severe uterine cancer.

 - Progestin—to block the action of estrogen